pyscript/pyscript/docs/development/developing.md

-# Developing Process
+# Development Process

-This document is intended to help you get started developing for pyscript, it assumes that you have [setup your development environment](setting-up-environment.md).
+This document is intended to help you get started in developing software for the PyScript project.
+It assumes that you have [a working development environment](setting-up-environment.md).
+It also assumes you have a remote named `upstream` pointing to PyScript's repository and one named `origin` pointing to your own repository.

 * First, make sure you are using the latest version of the pyscript main branch